wo3kie/cxxDojo/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Java_Native_Interface) Java Native Interface (JNI) is a programming framework that enables Java code running in a Java Virtual Machine to call and be called by native applications and libraries written in other languages such as C, C++ and assembly.

 **30. xml.cpp**
-Implement a program to parse xml document.
+Implement a program to parse an xml document.
 Can you use only boost for it?

 **31. json.cpp**
-Implement a program to parse json document.
+Implement a program to parse a json document.
 Can you use only boost for it?

 **32. rotate.cpp**
-Implement a function 'rorate'.
+Implement a function 'rotate'.

 From [cppreference](http://en.cppreference.com/w/cpp/algorithm/rotate) std::rotate performs a left rotation on a range of elements.

+**33. allocator.cpp**
+Implement a simple allocator.
+Follow std::allocator as an example.